 |David Flower, Senior Business Analyst, Melbourne Water |

-Jim has 25 years’ experience in design, management, construction, supervision and governance of industrial, infrastructure and commercial projects in Australia and Asia.
-In particular, Jim has extensive experience in leading multi-discipline design teams in principal consultant engagements, including feasibility studies, front-end engineering, detailed design and contract administration.
-Jim has also undertaken a range of senior business management roles with Aurecon.
+Jim has over 25 years’ experience in design, engineering management and governance of infrastructure, industrial and commercial projects in Australia and Asia.
+In particular, he has extensive experience in leading multi-discipline design teams in principal consultant engagements, including feasibility studies, front-end engineering, detailed design and contract administration.

 Jim has a Bachelor of Engineering Degree in Civil Engineering (Honours) from Monash University, is a Member of the Institution of Engineers Australia and is a registered builder (Practitioner No. EC1713).

 |Ian Pitcher, Industry Director of Environment, Aecom |

 Ian has spent over 30 years in a career spanning corporate governance, strategic and operational planning, project management and design and construction of infrastructure, particularly in the transport sector.
 This work has required an appreciation of wide ranging social, environmental, transport and economic issues.
 The first 10 years of his career was spent working for Main Roads Western Australia in both country and metropolitan regions, with the following 20 years with his current employer, AECOM Australia, working on Melbourne Airport Rail Link feasibility study, and assessments of the transport impact of the Docklands Stadium, City Northern Bypass and Melbourne Commonwealth Games.
 Ian’s role is focussed on providing operational leadership to the organisation’s Victoria and South Australia regions.